Double Poisson extensions: Abstract

 \section{Abstract}

-A double Ore extension was introduced by James Zhang and Jun Zhang \cite{ZhZh} to study Artin-Schelter regular algebras.
-Here we give a definition of double Poisson extension which may be considered as a Poisson analogue of double Ore extension and show that algebras in a class of double Ore extensions are deformations of double Poisson extensions.
-We also investigate the relationship between double Poisson extensions and iterated Poisson polynomial extensions.
+A double Ore extension was introduced by James Zhang and Jun Zhang \cite{ZhZh} to study a class of Artin-Schelter regular algebras.
+Here we give a definition of Poisson double extension which may be considered as an analogue of double Ore extension and show that algebras in a class of double Ore extensions are deformation quantizations of Poisson double extensions.
+We also investigate the modular derivations of Poisson double extensions and the relationship between Poisson double extensions and iterated Poisson polynomial extensions.
 Results are illustrated by examples.